Frequently asked questions for SQL Server running on Windows virtual machines in Azure

 If you do decide to uninstall the default instance, also uninstall the SQL Server IaaS Agent Extension as well.

-How do I upgrade to a new version/edition of the SQL Server in an Azure VM?
+How do I change to a different version/edition of the SQL Server in an Azure VM?

 Are SQL Server Failover Cluster Instances (FCI) supported on Azure VMs?